U.S. tells 'some' companies they can export treated condensate

 The Bureau of Industry and Security (BIS), an office of the Commerce Department, did not say how many so-called commodity classifications it issued.
 The bureau communicates on the rulings in private letters, which are not open to the public.

-Previously the BIS issued permission to export the condensate to Pioneer Natural Resources (PXD.N) and Enterprise Products Partners (EPD.N) in 2014 and to Peaker Energy in 2013.
+Previously the BIS issued permission to export the condensate to Pioneer Natural Resources and Enterprise Products Partners in 2014 and to Peaker Energy in 2013.
+(Reporting by Timothy Gardner; Editing by Sandra Maler)